2020 NCAA Division I FBS football season: "Week Zero"

 The regular season was scheduled to begin on August 29 with various "Week 0" games, but all were canceled due to the COVID-19 pandemic.
 There were two especially notable Week Zero games:

 Originally, Marshall was set to play at East Carolina, to honor the 50th anniversary of the plane crash that killed 75 people, including 37 from the Marshall University football team.
 The crash occurred as the Thundering Herd were returning from a game at East Carolina.

 Additionally, the Emerald Isle Classic at Aviva Stadium in Dublin, Ireland was scheduled to occur during Week 0, featuring Navy versus Notre Dame.
 However, on June 2, 2020, the game was moved from Dublin to Navy–Marine Corps Memorial Stadium in Annapolis, Maryland.
 Eventually, the game was canceled altogether.
-The game would have been be the first in the history of the Navy–Notre Dame football rivalry to be played at Navy's home stadium.
-The series will resume in 2021.
+The game would have been the first in the history of the Navy–Notre Dame football rivalry to be played at Navy's home stadium.
+The series was also canceled in 2021 and returned in 2022.